Tasigna Lawsuits Quick Facts

 The FDA highlighted several problems with Tasigna’s Facebook ads in its warning letter:

 - Risks: The ads did not adequately inform readers of the risks of taking Tasigna, including the black box warnings included on the warning labels.

 - Indications: The ads incorrectly implied that Tasigna could treat all forms of CML, rather than a subset of people with the disease.

 - Effectiveness: The ads used terms like “next-generation” in describing Tasigna, suggesting that it was more effective than similar drugs, but the FDA said such claims are unsubstantiated.

 In addition, the FDA warning letter said that Novartis failed to properly submit its ads for review, as required by regulation, before running the ads on Facebook.

 Problems with Tasigna have also been identified by Health Canada, the Canadian government’s agency charged with overseeing the health and safety of Canadian citizens.
 Specifically, in 2013, Health Canada issued an alert related to Tasigna and the possible development of atherosclerosis in those who have taken the drug.
 The alert indicated that Novartis had reported at least 277 cases of atherosclerosis in people who took Tasigna, based on clinical trial data collected between 2005 and 2013.

-As of August 2018, there have been several Tasigna lawsuits filed by individuals who took the drug or their surviving family members.
+As of the start of 2019, there have been several Tasigna lawsuits filed by individuals who took the drug or their surviving family members.
 No multidistrict litigation or class action lawsuits for Tasigna have been set up yet.